Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/DEVLOG-Leo.md

 ### 2025-06-01 - Piece Placement, Scoring, and Visual Refinement

 I focused heavily on core gameplay functionality today.
 First, I debugged and refined the piece placement logic, ensuring that mouse dragging only affects the current piece and not the board itself.
 I adjusted how pieces snap to the grid and verified that invalid placements are correctly rejected.
 Next, I fixed the scoring system so that points are accurately awarded when rows or columns are cleared.
 I then added randomized piece generation to trigger immediately after a piece is successfully placed.
 Finally, I cleaned up the visual presentation by modifying the drawPiece() method to only render the active blocks of a piece — removing the distracting white boxes that previously filled empty cells.
 These changes brought the project much closer to a polished, playable state.

-I believe this document accurately reflects the contributions of my teammate
-- Vanna Lei